developmentseed/rio-stac/README.md

 ---

 `rio-stac` is a simple [rasterio](https://github.com/mapbox/rasterio) plugin for creating valid STAC item from raster dataset.
-The library is build on top of [pystac](https://github.com/stac-utils/pystac) to make sure we follow the STAC specification.
+The library is built on top of [pystac](https://github.com/stac-utils/pystac) to make sure we follow the STAC specification.

 ## Installation